XanderJC/AML_bayes_opt/README.md

 optimisation and some simple regression experiments.

-Bayesian neural networks trained with the "Bayes-by-Backprop" SVI scheme and code is adapted and updated from: https://github.com/ThirstyScholar/bayes-by-backprop
+Bayesian neural networks trained with the "Bayes-by-Backprop" SVI scheme and code in BNN.py and BNNLayer.py is adapted and updated from: https://github.com/ThirstyScholar/bayes-by-backprop